An Intro to Oakdale’s Student Government

 Sophomore and member of student Government, Krisha Brahmbhatt, painting a “sophomore” poster for pep rally.

-Emery Clark, Editor
+Emery Clark, Senior Editor-in-Chief

 Oakdale’s Student Government Association, known as SGA, is a student-led organization that is advised by Ms. Jessica Miller, a history teacher at Oakdale, and Ms.Elizabeth Mulcahy, an ASL teacher at Oakdale.
 It is a collection of roughly 100 students in Oakdale who organize events for the school and communicate with the student governments in the state and county.